 Parkinson's disease (PD) is a chronic and progressive neurodegenerative movement disorder, meaning the symptoms worsen over time.
 The most well-known symptom is tremor, but PD can also cause slowness of movements, limb stiffness, and difficulties with gait and balance.
 Interestingly, the major symptoms of PD may be different from person to person.
-About one million Americans living with PD, and approximately 50,000 are diagnosed each year with the disease.
+Currently, about 65,000 Australians and 13,000 New Zealanders are living with PD.
+Every year, over 10,000 and 2,000 respectively are diagnosed with the disease.

 What Causes It?
 And Who’s at Risk?

 PD occurs when nerve cells (called neurons) in the mid-brain become damaged or begin to die.
 Normally, these neurons produce dopamine, a chemical that sends messages to other parts of the brain that are responsible for controlling the body’s movements.
 While the exact cause of PD is unknown, both genetics and environmental factors play a role in causing the disease.

 Though PD can affect anyone, it is a disease most commonly occurring in older people (usually over age 60).
 PD can even occur in young adults as young as 18.
 The disease is more common in men than in women, and in those with a family history of PD (about 15% of people with PD have a relative with the disease).
 Studies suggest that repeated exposure to certain chemicals, such as pesticides, may increase the risk for PD; however, the risk of exposure to these environmental toxins is not fully understood.

 What are the Signs and Symptoms of PD?